oliverheilig/leaflet-marker-booster/README.md

 It's often useful to scale the markers when zooming in.
 The options ```boostScale``` and ```boostExp``` can be used to control an adaptive scaling.

 ## fixes for desktop
-The clickTolerance for the Leaflet Canvas Markers has some flaw for desktop browsers. leaflet-marker-booster fixes this.
+The clickTolerance for the Leaflet Canvas Markers has some flaws for desktop browsers. leaflet-marker-booster fixes this.

 ## How to use
 Just load ```leaflet-marker-booster.js``` to your project, and set ```preferCanvas: true```.
 Look at the sample for more details.